jsreese92/tutorScheduler/README.md

   -- git push -u origin master
     (this pushes everything to github that you've committed to your local repository, check the graphic above if this seems weird.)

+Also, when in doubt, the following command may give you an idea on what you need to do next:

+  -- git status